onflow/cadence/docs/language.md

   and functions, calling functions using references to other accounts' objects, and performing specific computation on these values.

-  This phase does not have access to any account's private account objects and can only access public contract fields and functions, public account objects (`PublicAccount`) using the built-in `getAccount` function, and any local transaction variables
+  This phase does not have access to any signer's authorized account object and can only access public contract fields and functions, public account objects (`PublicAccount`) using the built-in `getAccount` function, and any local transaction variables